-Threats to fetal well-being which I will discuss include lack of placental perfusion, lack of oxygen delivery despite adequate perfusion, nutritional threats, placentitis/placental dysfunction, loss of fetal/maternal coordination of maturation, interaction with other fetuses (multiple pregnancy), iatrogenic factors such as drugs or other substances given to the mother or early termination of pregnancy (e.g. induction).
+Threats to fetal well-being include lack of placental perfusion, lack of oxygen delivery despite adequate perfusion, nutritional threats, placentitis/placental dysfunction, loss of fetal/maternal coordination of maturation, interaction with other fetuses (multiple pregnancy), iatrogenic factors such as drugs or other substances given to the mother or early termination of pregnancy (e.g. induction).

 Lack of placental perfusion: Maternal cardiac output during pregnancy increases 30 to 50%.
 This may be one reason a significant percentage of late term mares have resting heart rates in the 50's and 60's without apparent discomfort.
-Only 50% of this increased cardiac output is directed to the gravid uterus with the remainder directed to the skin, GI tract and kidneys to compensate for the increased demands of pregnancy.
+Only 50% of this increased cardiac output is directed to the gravid uterus.
 During the last trimester of pregnancy there is a dramatic increase in blood flow to the placenta in parallel with fetal growth.
 The late term fetus has a very high oxygen demand requiring a high rate of placental perfusion to deliver the needed oxygen.
 Any compromise of placental perfusion places the fetus at risk.
 The fetus can compensate for poor placental perfusion on the short term through redistribution of fetal blood flow but the margin of safety in late pregnancy is small.
 Whenever maternal perfusion is compromised, placental circulation and oxygen delivery may be compromised resulting in a significant threat to the fetus.
 Maternal hypovolemia must be treated aggressively to prevent fetal distress.

-Lack of oxygen delivery to the fetus: Lack of oxygen delivery to the fetus may be a result of decreased placental perfusion, as noted above, maternal anemia or maternal hypoxemia secondary to poor pulmonary gas exchange.
-Survival of the fetus depends on efficient oxygen transport which is determined by unique aspects of placentation in combination with placental oxygen transport mechanisms.
-Placental gas transport is completely flow dependent and not significantly affected by factors affecting diffusion.
-There is no significant loss of transport in the face of a diffusion barrier such as edema until flow patterns are affected.
-It is the flow pattern of maternal and fetal blood as determined by the alignment of placental vessels which determines the efficacy of gas transport.
+Lack of oxygen delivery to the fetus: Lack of oxygen delivery to the fetus may be a result of decreased placental perfusion, maternal anemia or maternal hypoxemia.
+The flow pattern of maternal and fetal blood as determined by the alignment of placental vessels determines the efficacy of gas transport.
 In the horse, alignment of fetal and maternal vessels results in a countercurrent flow pattern.
 The vessels are parallel to each other and the flows are opposite.
 The venous side of the fetal capillary bed is aligned with the arterial side of the maternal capillary bed so that the gradient of oxygen and other nutrients is the highest possible resulting in efficient diffusion.
 The countercurrent circulatory pattern results in a much higher fetal Pao2 than other placental blood flow patterns found in most species.
-Similarly, transport of other nutrients and removal of waste products occurs to a greater extent because of the juxtaposition of the vessels.
-But despite these transport advantages there are negative consequences of countercurrent flow pattern.
+But despite this transport advantages there are negative consequences of countercurrent flow pattern.
 Maternal Pao2 has a dominant effect on fetal Po2.
-Changes in maternal Pao2 significantly change fetal Po2.
+Changes in maternal P{ao2} significantly change fetal Po2.
 Maternal hypoxemia may have a profound effect on the fetal foal by predisposing the foal to hypoxic ischemic asphyxial disease.
 Species which do not have countercurrent flow have developed aids to oxygen transport such as fetal hemoglobin so sufficient oxygen transport occurs despite equilibration with the low Po2 of maternal venous blood.
 In the fetal foal, without such aids, maternal hypoxemia will result in insufficient oxygen transport causing hypoxic disease of the fetus and frequent neonatal disease.

 Therapeutically, we can take advantage of the unique properties of the countercurrent circulatory system by increasing maternal Pao2 resulting in more oxygen transport.
 This can easily be done by placing the mare on intranasal oxygen.
-Even if the mare's Pao2 on room air is normal, the increase (usually to 115-125 torr with an intranasal oxygen flow rate of 10-15 lpm) will significantly aid oxygen transport in perfused areas of the placenta.
-Serious consideration should also be given to blood transfusion therapy in anemic dams to prevent fetal hypoxemia.
-However, giving blood transfusions to a brood mare may predispose her to produce antibodies against blood groups resulting in neonatal isoerythrolysis in future foals.
+The increase of mare's Pao2 will significantly aid oxygen transport in perfused areas of the placenta.
+Serious consideration should also be given to blood transfusion therapy in anemic dams to prevent fetal hypoxemia although it may predispose to neonatal isoerythrolysis in future foals.